-- Put it out first: If Baby once loved vegetables, but is now all about potatoes in fried form, you’re probably trying to figure out how to get the good stuff back into his diet.
-Instead of offering them alongside something you know he will eat, try putting it on his plate before the main course.
-A tossed salad might not appeal to Baby, but he may be tempted to pick out a few cucumbers or tomatoes to nibble on if that’s his only option on the table to start out with.
+- Put it out first: If Baby once loved vegetables, but is now all about potatoes in fried form, you’re probably trying to figure out how to get the good stuff back into their diet.
+Instead of offering them alongside something you know they will eat, try putting it on their plate before the main course.
+A tossed salad might not appeal to Baby, but they may be tempted to pick out a few cucumbers or tomatoes to nibble on if that’s their only option on the table to start out with.

 - Make it exciting: Let’s face it: steamed veggies can be a little boring.
 Liven up dull foods with a little something extra, like a bit of butter on the broccoli, or a side of ranch dressing alongside raw carrots.
 If you’re feeling super motivated, try making a “rainbow” of fruit or vegetables on the plate to make it look more appealing.

 - Take the pressure away: Many parents will try very hard to coerce their toddler into taking “just one bite” of a food.
 Another common tactic is to tell the child they must try a piece if they want to do something later, like watch television.
 These strategies may work in the moment, but don’t solve the long-term problem of reintroducing a food for Baby to eat regularly.
-Instead, don’t make a fuss about what is in front of him, and let him explore on his own.
+Instead, don’t make a fuss about what is in front of them, and let them explore on their own.

-The truth is, Baby will have his preferences, and there will be some foods he just doesn’t care for, despite your approach and persistence.
-This is normal, and a food he truly dislikes shouldn’t be forced.
-As long as he is continuing to try new foods with the methods above, it’s fine to let the strawberries go for now.
+The truth is, Baby will have their preferences, and there will be some foods they just doesn’t care for, despite your approach and persistence.
+This is normal, and a food they truly dislikes shouldn’t be forced.
+As long as they are continuing to try new foods with the methods above, it’s fine to let the strawberries go for now.
 They’re not everyone’s jam.